Sanjay16C/rapid/README.md

-A Train Search Web Application
+Train Search Web Application

+A full-stack web application to search trains between stations, powered by FastAPI, MongoDB, and React.js.

 Problem Statement:
 The task is to develop a train search application that allows users to select source and